CARING FOR THE WHOLE FAMILY

-We will meet in the Sanctuary.
+We gather in the Sanctuary.
 In addition to the Sanctuary being sanitized, meeting on Saturdays means no one has been in the Sanctuary for several days.

 We will sit together as families, social distancing by spreading out across the Sanctuary.

 Masks are required for all.
 This will help keep everyone healthy.
-You can bring your own and we will also have provide masks.
+You can bring your own and we also provide masks.

 On Communion weeks, we will share Communion with sealed packages of bread and juice.